 - You’re all work and no rest.
 Work hard, play hard is a detrimental attitude that’s becoming widely accepted without an inclusion to rest hard.
 Americans are busier now than ever, working longer days, taking less vacation and retiring later.
 We are stressed, overworked and constantly comparing ourselves with others on social media and in the workplace.
 As a result, many of us would rather allocate free time to nonsleep activities.

 Sleep offers our bodies a chance to be restored and rejuvenated.
 And, this isn’t just beauty sleep we are talking about here.
 Most of our body’s major restorative functions — muscle growth, tissue repair, protein synthesis and growth hormone release — happens while we sleep.
 Sleep deprivation extends far beyond a little grogginess, too.
-It impairs judgment (leading to more accidents on the road and at work), affects our cognitive ability, kills our sex drive, ages our skin and worsens our memory.
+According to Dr. Sujay Kansagra, a sleep health consultant for Mattress Firm, mood often suffers with sleep deprivation, as does the attention span.
+Other areas of health that are affected include the heart, immune functions and appetite regulation.
+Other studies have shown sleep deprivation to impair judgment (leading to more accidents on the road and at work), affect our cognitive ability, kill our sex drive, age our skin and worsen our memory.
 It also may cause weight gain and has been linked to depression.

 There’s a growing body of evidence that ties short sleep duration (getting less than 7–8 hours of shut-eye) with higher BMI’s in both adults and children.
 In 2015, researchers at Weill Cornell Medical College in Qatar presented evidence that cutting sleep by as little as 30 minutes per day can lead to weight gain.
 The researchers studied 522 participants with newly diagnosed Type 2 diabetes for 12 months, asking them to track sleep seven days a week.
 After a year, the researchers found that, for every 30 minutes of sleep debt accrued at baseline, the risk of obesity and insulin resistance significantly increased, by 17% and 39%, respectively.